WhazzItToYa/Streamerbot-Karafun/README.md

 If the Karafun remote site disconnects from the Karafun app, or loses its connection to Streamer.bot, then the triggers won't occur until the site reconnects.

 The technique of scraping the artist & song data off of the site using a userscript is inherently fragile, and changes to the site could break it.
 I'm unlikely to notice, since I probably am not using it, so bug me via the streamer.bot Discord for fixes.

+## Contact

+* For feature requests or bug reports: https://github.com/WhazzItToYa/StreamerbotKarafun/issues
+* Or submit a pull request
+* Or if you can't do either of those things, ping me through the Streamer.bot Discord in the [Karafun Song Info post](https://discord.com/channels/834650675224248362/1346360720773615718)